cap497/TSP/README.md

 - Results Metrics CSV
 - PDF Paper

-Small, medium and large data contains randomly generated instances and huge contains TSPLIB 95 ones.
+Small, medium and large data contains randomly generated instances.

 TSPLIB 95 is a library that contains multiple samples of various TSP related problems.

-Huge conatins instances with a wide range of number of nodes.
+Huge data contains TSPLIB 95 instances with a wide range of number of nodes.

 Only instances using 2D Euclidian coordinates were chosen.